valkuc/esp8266-ir-remote/README.md

 The library is distributed as an example application that can be flashed to ESP8266:

- - modify Makefile according to your ESP8266 RTOS SDK environment
+ - modify Makefile according to your ESP8266 SDK environment
  - change serial port
  - run "make"
  - run "make flash"